 The acid that molds produce can degrade concrete, compromising its strength and integrity.
-While mold may not find enough nourishment in concrete alone, it can feed on the moisture, algae, bacteria, salts, dust, pollen, dirt, dead skin and other particles trapped within it.
+While mold may not find enough nourishment in concrete alone, it can feed on moisture, algae, bacteria, salts, dust, pollen, dirt, dead skin, and other particles trapped within it.
 As mold degrades concrete, the material becomes more porous, allowing for further moisture, bacterial and particulate intrusion.
 This intrusion can occur even if there are no visible cracks in the concrete.

 During the beginning stages of the construction process, natural ventilation allows wet construction materials to naturally dry when the weather is good.
-Since the weather doesn’t always cooperate and building materials should never remain wet for more than 24 hours, it is wise to minimize the risk of water damage and mold growth with protective barriers, water-resistant materials and temporary humidity control solutions.
+Since the weather doesn’t always cooperate and building materials should never remain wet for more than 24 hours, it is wise to minimize the risk of water damage and mold growth with protective barriers, water-resistant materials, and temporary humidity control solutions.
 In addition, be mindful of the order in which workers install different elements in a building.
 For example, do not install drywall on or near wet concrete.

 To minimize mold growth, the most vital construction stage is the completion and sealing of the building envelope.
-It is important to keep in mind that during this and the final construction stages, the use of HVAC systems, fans or heaters may not be sufficient to control temperatures and relative humidity levels, as well as create positive pressure.
-Construction drying equipment in the form of desiccant dehumidifiers and temperature controls are the most effective at creating and maintaining the optimal temperatures and relative humidity levels to prevent mold growth and appropriately dry construction materials.
+It is important to keep in mind that during this and the final construction stages, the use of HVAC systems, fans, or heaters may not be sufficient to control temperatures and relative humidity levels, as well as create positive pressure.
+Construction drying equipment in the form of desiccant dehumidifiers and temperature controls is the most effective at creating and maintaining the optimal temperatures and relative humidity levels to prevent mold growth and appropriately dry construction materials.

 Mold growth on concrete is preventable.
-Polygon’s construction drying solutions keep building projects predictable and on-schedule.
+Polygon’s construction drying solutions keep building projects predictable and on schedule.
 More importantly, they ensure the current and future health of the building and its occupants by helping wet materials dry before mold has the chance to settle in and grow.
 Talk to a Polygon representative today to learn how custom temporary humidity control solutions are a wise investment for your current and future projects.